QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Yinsha/Yinsha.md

   </table>
 </div>

-The Mei people are an ethnic group thought to be descended from the [Yinsha](Yinsha) that first settled the territory of [Yuezou](Yuezou) in what is now [Shaohou](../../Map/Shaohou/Shaohou).
+The Mei people are an ethnic group thought to be descended from the [[Yinsha|Yinsha]] that first settled the territory of [[Yuezou]] in what is now [[../../Map/Shaohou/Shaohou|Shaohou]].
 Precisely where they came from and when they came to be is still a subject that requires further study, as strong evidence from earlier than approximately the year 7 AO which points to the origins of the Mei people has yet to be discovered.
 They speak Talkhel, which is a distant evolution of the Proto-Wei language, and is entirely distinct from the Shannic family and quite unique even within the Wei family.
-Today, the Mei people are considered stateless and are spread thin throughout all of Shaohou as a result of the atrocities committed during the [Unification of Shaohou](Unification%20of%20Shaohou).
+Today, the Mei people are considered stateless and are spread thin throughout all of Shaohou as a result of the atrocities committed during the [[Unification of Shaohou]].

 ### Heling people